mcnik/mcnik.github.io/_posts/2025-11-27-spidermenace.md

 [^9]: In the first movie, Peter says, "I had to beat an old lady with a stick to get these cranberries."
 That is what they call foreshadowing.

 [^10]: I am not an avid comic reader but I have read some Spider-Man storylines that also reflect these themes.
 I have borrowed some of their names for my section headings.
-They are as follows:
+They are, in no particular order: Spider-Man No More, If This Be My Destiny, Kraven's Last Hunt, Life Story, The Night Gwen Stacy Died, Coming Home, Back in Black, Ultimate Spider-Man: Power and Responsibility, and The Gauntlet which runs across 24 issues with different creative teams.